In

 a distinctive phylogenetic grouping.
 Regardless, the eukaryotic algae did not

-appear until about 1.5 Ba, some 2 billion years after stromatolites significantly
+appear until about 1.5 billion year ago, some two billion years after stromatolites

 not significant until the Phanerozoic, or possibly the Late Proterozoic.